RommelTJ/docker_and_kubernetes_notes/complete_guide/s16-kubernetes-production-deployment/01_KubernetesProductionDeployment.md

 when visiting the IP address, this is perfectly expected.

 ## The result of Ingress-nginx

+In Google Cloud, under Workloads, you can see the nginx controller.
+It also sets up a Load Balancer.

 ## Finally - deployment!
 ## Did I really type that?
 ## Verifying deployment